aws-samples/networking-costs-calculator/README.md

 $ ./deploy.sh
 ```

-## How to deploy - Windows OS (Powershell)
+## How to deploy - Windows OS (PowerShell)
-Run the deployment Powershell script from the project's root directory:
+Run the deployment PowerShell script from the project's root directory:

 ```powershell
 $ .\deploy.ps1